ukparliament/weeknotes.data-search/12/index.md

 Back in September, Jianhan submitted evidence to the House of Lords [Select Committee on Artificial Intelligence](http://www.parliament.uk/ai-committee).
 All the written evidence is [now published](http://www.parliament.uk/business/committees/committees-a-z/lords-select/ai-committee/publications/).
 Jianhan's contribution [is here](http://data.parliament.uk/writtenevidence/committeeevidence.svc/evidencedocument/artificial-intelligence-committee/artificial-intelligence/written/69472.html).

 Phil from IDMS went with Raphael to the GDS accelerator graduation / wrap-up event.
 He's planning to pass on notes to the data science people in the library.
-Raphael thought his presentation was okay.
+Raphael thought his presentation went okay.
 He's writing a PDS blog post and there'll be a GDS blog post in a few months to see where the projects ended up.

 Angela from the website development team has been accepted on to the next data accelerator.

 ### Capability

-Robert and Dan had a chat about our using the GDS digital academy as part of Julie’s capability work.
+Robert and Dan had a chat about using the GDS digital academy as part of Julie’s capability work.
 Both training and recruitment were covered.

 ### Aidan's truly terrible week